INGV/RESTORE/README.md

 <h2>About</h2>

-RESTORE is a powerful tool to takle the short-term aftershock incompleteness issue (STAI).
+RESTORE is a powerful tool to tackle the short-term aftershock incompleteness issue (STAI).
 It is based on a stochastic gap-filling procedure, which reconstructs the missing events in the space-time-magnitude domain based on empirical earthquake properties.
 The subsets of the catalog that are affected by the STAI issue are automatically detected.